13. Paths Cross

 Startled, Lori whipped her head around.
 “What up amigo?”

-Kevin bent down and quickly scanned the article and said, “Oscar Pinera.
+Kevin bent to quickly scan the article and said, “Oscar Pinera.
 The body that was found this morning?”

 Lori swiveled her chair to give full attention.
 “Yes?”